lanesealsapi/stories/README.md

-"On the Begining God said 'Let there be light',... and the light was good..." <-somewhere in the bible
+"In the Begining God said 'Let there be light',... and the light was good..." <-somewhere in the bible